-The undersigned, Scott Klarquist ("Mr Klarquist", "I" or "me"), currently owns 50,100 shares of Genworth Financial, Inc., a Delaware corporation ("Genworth", "GNW" or the "Company").
+The undersigned, Scott Klarquist ("Mr Klarquist", "I" or "me"), currently owns 30,100 shares of Genworth Financial, Inc., a Delaware corporation ("Genworth", "GNW" or the "Company").
 As a shareholder of Genworth as far back as 2016 and an author of several (in my humble opinion) prescient analyses of our Company publicly available on the Internet, I have sought to engage with the Company's Board of Directors (the "Board") to improve the corporate governance at the Company by submitting my nomination as a director candidate for the 2022 Annual Meeting.
-Unfortunately, the Company declined to nominate me without having even a single member of Genworth's Nominating and Corporate Governance Committee contact me (let alone interview me, even via a simple 5-minute phone call or Zoom meeting).
+Unfortunately, the Company declined to nominate me without having even a single member of Genworth's Nominating and Corporate Governance Committee contact me (let alone interview me, even via a simple 15-minute phone call or Zoom meeting).

 The Board has determined to re-nominate for election to the Board at the Company's 2022 annual meeting of shareholders (the "Annual Meeting") the following members of the Company's Compensation Committee: Karen E. Dyson, Jill R. Goodman, Melina E. Higgins and Robert P. Restrepo Jr., (collectively, the "Compensation Committee Directors").
-As further discussed in the attached Proxy Statement, I believe that Genworth's senior executive compensation system is seriously flawed and that the continued presence on the Board of the Compensation Committee Directors would therefore likely harm the Company's operating performance and stock price.
-To take just one obvious data point, consider that Genworth's CEO James McInerney has been awarded \$70 million in total compensation by our Board since he took office on January 1, 2013 through December 31, 2021 (including \$30 million in total cash compensation), while during that period shareholders have suffered a total loss of 50% on their investment in GNW stock.
-All during a raging bull market, with the S&P 500 up over 210% (plus dividends)!
-This largesse to the CEO appears to me all the more insulting to Genworth shareholders in light of his backing no less than 17(!) extensions of the doomed China Oceanwide merger without any ticking or termination fee, resulting in the waste, in my estimation, of untold millions of shareholder funds and thousands of Genworth employee man-hours.
-Clearly something seems amiss here.
+As further discussed in the attached Proxy Statement, I believe that Genworth's senior executive compensation system is seriously flawed and that the continued presence on the Board of the Compensation Committee Directors has and will continue to harm the Company's operating performance and stock price.
+To take just one obvious data point, consider that Genworth's CEO James McInerney has been awarded \$70 million in total compensation by our Board since he took office on January 1, 2013 (including \$30 million in total cash compensation), while during that period shareholders have suffered a total loss of 50% on their investment in GNW stock.
+All during a raging bull market, with the S&P 500 up 220% plus dividends!
+This largesse to the CEO is all the more insulting to Genworth shareholders in light of his irrational insistence on backing no less than 17(!) extensions of the doomed China Oceanwide merger without any ticking or termination fee, resulting in the waste of untold millions of shareholder funds and thousands of Genworth employee man-hours.
+Clearly something is amiss.

-Since I am not proposing an alternate slate of directors and am no longer a nominee or candidate for election to the board at this year's annual meeting, I believe the election is uncontested despite my opposition to the Compensation Committee Directors.
-The Company has a director resignation policy in place for uncontested elections, whereby any nominee in an uncontested election who does not receive a majority of votes cast shall promptly tender his or her resignation from the Board of Directors following the certification of the stockholder vote.
+Since I am not proposing an alternate slate of directors, the election is uncontested despite my opposition to the Compensation Committee Directors.
+However, the Company has a director resignation policy in place for uncontested elections, whereby any nominee in an uncontested election who does not receive a majority of votes cast shall promptly tender his or her resignation from the Board of Directors following the certification of the stockholder vote.
 Under the policy, the Nominating and Corporate Governance Committee will assess the appropriateness of the nominee continuing to serve as a director and will recommend to the Board of Directors whether to accept or reject the resignation, or whether other action should be taken.
-The Board of Directors will act on the Nominating and Corporate Governance Committee's recommendation and publicly disclose its decision and the reason for the decision.
-Please see the section entitled "Votes Required For Approval" in the attached proxy statement for more information on this topic.
+The Board of Directors will act on the Nominating Committee's recommendation and publicly disclose its decision and the reason for the decision.

-Regardless of whether a majority or plurality voting standard applies at this year's meeting, if my proxy solicitation results in any director failing to receive a majority of the votes cast for his or her election, then I believe it would clearly be inappropriate and inconsistent with contemporary corporate governance for any such director to continue to serve on the Board.
-I believe the failure of the Board to accept any tendered resignations that may result from the Annual Meeting would be a violation of proper corporate governance, and in direct opposition to a clear shareholder directive.
+If my proxy solicitation results in any director failing to receive a majority of the votes cast for his election, then I believe it would clearly be inappropriate and inconsistent with contemporary corporate governance for any such director to continue to serve on the Board.
+I believe the failure of the Board to accept any such tendered resignations that may result from the Annual Meeting would be an egregious violation of proper corporate governance, and in direct opposition to a clear shareholder directive.